Guy-Shapira/Shifted-VT-codes/README.md

 ```

 correcting an insertion or deletion is identical in usage, thus only the index is passed, without the error type.

+## Running the tests:
+unit tests are provided, and are written using the `unittest` framework built into python.

+configure the framework to look for tests in files named `test_*`.